 Annual Oyster Roast Fundraiser Event

 Our annual all-you-can-eat Oyster Roast is a tradition that has been going on at the Museum for well over a decade.
 Over the years, we have moved the date of this event around a bit.
 We used to conduct the event on the first weekend in December, on the day of Yorktown’s Lighted Boat Parade.
 But, we finally realized that although Oyster Shucking is a cool weather activity…it’s can get brutally cold in December.
-So, we have moved the event to the October Saturday closest to the Yorktown victory anniversary of October 19th.
+So, we have moved the event to mid-September each year, making our festival one of the first in the area to offer the wonderful oysters of the Chesapeake Bay..

 You can get your discounted tickets in advance (through our gift shop or our local partners) or full-price tickets at the gate on the day of the event.